ROCm/rocprofiler-compute/docs/conceptual/l2-cache.rst

 for servicing requests from the :ref:`L1 instruction caches <desc-l1i>`, the :ref:`scalar L1 data caches <desc-sL1D>` and the :doc:`command processor <command-processor>`.
-The L2 cache is composed of a number of distinct channels (32 on MI100 and :ref:`MI200 <mixxx-note>` series CDNA accelerators at 256B address interleaving) which can largely operate independently.
+The L2 cache is composed of a number of distinct channels (16 on :ref:`MI300 <mixxx-note>` and 32 on :ref:`MI200 <mixxx-note>` and MI100 series CDNA accelerators at 256B address interleaving) which can largely operate independently.
 Mapping of incoming requests to a specific L2 channel is determined by a hashing mechanism that attempts to evenly distribute requests across the L2 channels.
 Requests that miss in the L2 cache are passed out to :ref:`Infinity Fabric™ <l2-fabric>` to be routed to the appropriate memory location.
+See :cdna3-white-paper:`<9>` for more information.

 The L2 cache metrics reported by ROCm Compute Profiler are broken down into four
 categories: